elocemearg/numsolver/README.md

 to the target as `getBestTotalSoFar()`.

 ## The `SolverResult` object passed to `finishedCallback()`
 The `finishedCallback` parameter must be a function which takes a single argument.
-This is a `SolverResult` object.
+This is a `SolverResult` object created by the engine.
 Its public methods are as follows:

 ### `getSelection()`
 Return the selection for this numbers game, as an array of integers.